 one by one linked verse with anne mckay

 Leading the Ferry kasen renku with Alice Frampton

 Pine Needle kasen renku led by Marshall Hryciuk

 Rain at Dawn kasen renku coordinated by Hal Roth

-Racha Renku shisan renku
+Racha Renku shisan renku with six poets

 Spiders kasen renku with Elizabeth St Jacques

 Tulips Flame shisan renku with Amelia Fielden, Marg Sutton, Naomi Beth Wakan, and Zulis Yalte

 Windswept Walk kasen renku (by 36 different poets, travelling 32,241 miles)